MrBQuantized/edge-ai-roadmap/README.md

   Edge AI Deployment  ← destination
 ```

-AI Agents & Automation run as a parallel track throughout — not a prerequisite, but a compounding skill.
+AI Agents & Automation run as a parallel track throughout — not a prerequisite for the chain, but a compounding skill that reinforces systems thinking.

 ---

 ## Physics Applications

-> My Electronic Physics background is not just context — it is a technical differentiator for Edge AI work.
-Most ML engineers approach this space from pure software.
-I approach it from hardware-first intuition.
+> My Electronic Physics background is not just context — it is a technical differentiator for Edge AI engineering.
+Engineers who understand hardware constraints at a physical level reason differently about deployment than those approaching from pure software.

 **Signal Processing**
 Fourier transforms and filtering are used in audio and sensor preprocessing for on-device ML.
-Sampling theory and the Nyquist rate directly govern sensor data pipeline design.
+Sampling theory and the Nyquist rate govern sensor data pipeline design.

 **Sensors & Instrumentation**
 How physical sensors work (temperature, pressure, accelerometers, cameras), sensor calibration, noise, and drift — all affect model input quality.
 ADC/DAC fundamentals explain how analog signals become digital data.